AGS 209 Farm Records and Accounts

 6. Formulate and use an income statement to analyze a business.

-3. Apply accounting procedures involved in planning and decision-making.
+3. Interpret accounting procedures involved in planning and decision-making.

 1. Discuss the steps for preparing a budget.